combefis/combefis.github.io/about/cv.md

       <li><b>METIER</b> <small>(Sep.
 2011–Dec.
 2011)</small><br />
       <small>The METIER project consists in creating a new scheme to help
       bachelor students to succeed their first year at university.
-The project was about to develop a new course targeted to computer science students, to teach them soft-skills and work methodology to help them for their future work but also their current job which is to be students.</small></li>
+The project was about the development of a new course targeted to computer science students, to teach them soft-skills and work methodology to help them for their future work but also their current job which is to be a good and efficient student.</small></li>
     </ul>